jamesyeogz/posgresqlHA/README.md

 ### 2. Copy Files to Each VM

-Copy these files/folders to each VM:
+Copy these files to each VM:

 - `docker-compose.vm1.yml` → VM1
 - `docker-compose.vm2.yml` → VM2
 - `docker-compose.vm3.yml` → VM3

-- `scripts/` folder → All VMs
+> **Note:** The `scripts/` folder is no longer needed on VMs - scripts are embedded in the Docker image.

 ### 3. Start the Cluster